zakirullin/cognitive-load/README.md

 `🧠++`: two facts in our working memory, cognitive load increased
 `🤯`: working memory overflow, more than 4 facts

+P.S.
+Our brain is [much more complex than this](https://github.com/zakirullin/cognitive-load/issues/16), but we can go with this simplistic model.

 ## Complex conditionals
 ```go
 if val > someConstant // 🧠+